vmchale/kempe/docs/manual.md

 ## Builtins

 The Kempe compiler has a few builtin functions that you can use for arithmetic and for shuffling data around.
+Many of them are familiar to stack-based
+programmers:

+  * `dup : a -- a a`
+  * `swap : a b -- b a`

 # Programming in Kempe